 Earn value management is all about managing your project’s budget and measuring the project performance against that budget.
 EVM helps you to identify whether your project was on time and under your budget.
 In this article, you cane easily download template in excel for multiple and single project plan.

-In construction, where planning and scheduling is very tough task, this type of template ease project planning and documentation.
+According to PMI, In construction, where planning and scheduling is very tough task, this type of template ease project planning and documentation.

 What is Earned Value Analysis Template?